Skip to content

 For an in-depth guide to Runners, refer to the runner documentation.

 On the client side you can pair the server with frameworks that understand the AG-UI protocol, such as CopilotKit.
 It provides React/Next.js components with built-in SSE subscriptions.
-The sample at examples/agui/client/copilotkit builds a web UI that communicates with the agent through AG-UI, as shown below.
+This repository ships with two runnable web UI samples:

 copilotkit